alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/stream-tokens.md

 # How to stream LLM tokens from your graph

-In this example, we will stream tokens from the language model powering an agent.
+In this example, we will stream tokens from the language modelCOnfig powering an agent.
 We will use a ReAct agent as an example.
 The tl;dr is to use [streamEvents](https://js.langchain.com/v0.2/docs/how_to/chat_streaming/#stream-events) ([API Ref](https://api.js.langchain.com/classes/langchain_core_runnables.Runnable.html#streamEvents)).